matgo1/c-calc/README.md

 # c-calc
-Calculator in pure c by pure vim.
+Calculator in pure C by pure Vim.
 OG programming.

 ## Goal
 Feel how it was to program in pure C by clear vim.
 Also it helps to write code with full understanding what are you doing.